Using Subject-Level Variability to Predict Time-Varying Outcomes: Investigating the Association between Hormone Variability and BMD Trajectories over the Menopausal Transition: Discussion

 Our analysis had a few limitations.
 As noted in the introduction, BMD has a nonlinear rapid decrease as women approach the menopausal transition, and then stabilizes around 2-5 years after FMP.
 Originally, we attempted to fit an outcome model with a linear spline on time to FMP, with knots at 2 years before and after FMP.
 This model had trouble converging for both hormone predictors.
 In particular, the coefficients that represented the mean and variance interacted with the spline on time to FMP failed to converge.
 To address this, we decided to remove the nonlinear BMD trend by using the individual BMD residuals as the main outcome of interest; this left subject-level trends that could be modeled linearly.
-Additionally, as mentioned in Section \ref{sec::swan_application}, when we attempted to fit a linear time-varying variance on the SWAN dataset, the model had convergence problems, most likely due to the insufficient number of timepoints necessary to capture a time-varying variance trend.
+Another potential limitation is selection bias resulting from the reduction to an analytic sample of 972 from the full cohort of 3,302 women.
+However, most of this reduction was due to the fact that two of the seven study sites were excluded because of the lack of DEXA technology to record BMD measurements, or because of women failing to maintain menstruation calendars in sufficient detail to pinpoint FMP date.
+While we are confident that the resulting analytic sample is a reasonably random subset of the original, we cannot exclude the possibility that selection bias impacts inference Finally, as mentioned in Section \ref{sec::swan_application}, when we attempted to fit a linear time-varying variance on the SWAN dataset, the MCMC chains for the variance parameters in both models failed to converge to a single value.
+This also occurred when we fit only the longitudinal predictor model to the hormone data, which further suggests that there was not enough signal in the hormone data to support a time-varying variance trend.
+One reason for this could be due to the relatively small number of available observations per individual, as well as observations being collected annually.
+It may be easier to capture a time-varying variance trend in observations that are collected closer together over time.
+Since the individual mean trajectories are also estimated in our model, we hypothesize that there was not enough remaining signal to adequately estimate a time-varying variance for each individual.

 \paragraph{Future Work}

 Even though BMD is the standard metric of choice used to evaluate bone health, some have cautioned against solely relying on BMD to measure bone health. \cite{prentice_uncritical_1994} argued that BMD should not be used in epidemiological studies.
 Since the formula for BMD assumes a constant proportional relationship between bone area and BMC (bone mineral content), this can lead to spurious correlations between BMD and health outcomes when the relationship between BMC and bone area is not directly proportional. ``If BMD is used when the relationship between BMC and BA [bone area] is not one of simple direct proportion, part of its variation within a population will be due to differences in bone size between individuals."
 Now that we have looked at the association between hormone variability and BMD, the next question of interest would be to understand if these associations are also present with women’s BMC and bone area trajectories.